smartcontractkit/chainlink/tools/docker/README.md

 ## Env vars

+### .env file
+.env file is used to set the environment variables for the docker-compose commands

+### Compose script env vars
-You can use the following env vars :
+The following env vars are used for the compose script :
 - `GETH_MODE=true` to use geth instead of parity
 - `CHAIN_ID=<number>` to specify the chainID (default is 34055 for parity and 1337 for geth)
 - `HTTPURL=<url>` to specify the RPC node HTTP url (default is set if you use geth or parity)
 - `WSURL=<url>` to specify the RPC node WS url (default is set if you use geth or parity)

+If you specify both `HTTPURL` and `WSURL`, it won't run the devnet RPC node.

 for example :
 ```sh